8n8/bigwebthing/README.md

 Before encryption, a chunk must be a fixed length.
 A chunk is encoded like this:

 15894 bytes
-    either the whole message fits in one chunk
-        1 byte: 0
-        2 bytes: the length of the message the message
-        padding
-    or this is a part of a sequence but not the last item 1 byte: 1
+    either this is a part of a sequence but not the last item 1 byte: 1
-        34 bytes: padding
+        2 bytes: empty
         the chunk
-    or this is the final message in a sequence
+    or this is the final (or only) chunk
         1 byte: 2
-        32 bytes: the hash of the whole message before chunking 2 bytes: length of the chunk
+        2 bytes: length of the chunk
         the chunk
         padding